swisspost/container_day_ict_campus/beginner/helloworld/README.md

 - set the permissions on the shell script to 755
 - set the CMD directive to run the script at start

-Run the container in foreground and check that "Hello World" get's printed.
+Build an image and run a container in foreground and check that "Hello World" get's printed.

 ## Bonus